5 FAM 770

 b.
 The designated editor or content manager should:

-(1) Obtain all substantive clearances of content per existing Department clearance procedures for release of information to the public (10 FAM 132 b).
-Those clearances may include other mission elements, regional or functional bureaus, Diplomatic Security, Public Affairs Office of Electronic Information (PA/EI), or International Information Programs Office (IIP).
+(1) Obtain all substantive clearances of content per existing Department clearance procedures for release of information to the public (10 FAM 140).
+Those clearances may include other mission elements, regional or functional bureaus, Diplomatic Security, Public Affairs Office of Website Management (PA/WM), or the Bureau of International Information Programs.

 (2) Ensure that information published on their Web sites is current, relevant, and accurate.